pagekit/docs/getting-started/configuration-file.md

       'storage' => 'auto'                   // the cache method to be used, if enabled ]
   ],
-  'nocache' => false                        // the cache state.
-You can disable it entirely by setting as 'true' ],
+  'nocache' => false                        // the cache state - you can disable it entirely by setting to 'true' ],
 'system/finder' => [
-  'storage' => '/storage'                   // the relative path to the images and videos folder ],
+  'storage' => '/storage'                   // the relative path to the storage folder - e.g. media files will be stored here ],
 'application' => [
-  'debug' => false                          // the debug mode state, enable while developing to get debug output ],
+  'debug' => false                          // the debug mode state - enable while developing to get debug output ],
 'debug' => [
-  'enabled' => false                        // the debug toolbar state, enable it to get information about requests, memory usage and others
+  'enabled' => false                        // the debug toolbar state - enable it to get information, among others, about requests, memory usage
 ]
 ```